DIVERSITY AND INCLUSION

 - Adapted restrooms available throughout the site.

-- Wheelchair-height counters at all festival bars.
+- Wheelchair-height counters and access ramps at all festival bars.

 - Reserved parking, available free of charge for people with disabilities upon request (subject to availability).